Get the Facts About Candida Auris

 New York State Department of Health response to C. auris

-The New York State Department of Health (NYSDOH), working with the Centers for Disease Control and Prevention (CDC), is at the forefront of a national response to C. auris and is taking aggressive action to contain the spread of C. auris in hospitals and nursing homes.
+The New York State Department of Health (NYSDOH), working with the Centers for Disease Control and Prevention (CDC), is at the forefront of a national response to C. auris and is working proactively to contain the spread of C. auris in hospitals and nursing homes.
 NYSDOH has provided guidance and assistance to hospitals and nursing homes to strengthen readiness, enhance surveillance, and implement effective infection prevention and control measures for C. auris.

 Resources